shreyareddi/jekyll-now/about.md

 Hello!
 Here's the TL;DR about me:
 - CS-Math major '26 @ Harvey Mudd College
-- described as a great leader by past coaches
+- described as a great leader and teacher by past coaches
-- experience being able to explain advanced terms in simpler terms
+- qualified to teach complex concepts to anyone!

 --> I'm a great teacher!
 Exactly what you need in a PM or any helpful team member